Challenges posed by the COVID-19 pandemic will be different for every business.

 Q: How have you found the change to remote working for you and your finance team?

-Q: What were your previous challenges on business expenses and invoice processing?
+Q: What were your previous challenges with business expenses and invoice processing?

 A: For business expenses, it was mostly around the credit card transactions as this was manual spreadsheets and for 35 plus users with numerous transactions and receipts, it was a very time-consuming process.